 The most accessible sand dunes, Mesquite Dunes are just east of Stovepipe Wells.
 On a short hike into them from the roadside, look for tracks of the kangaroo rat (a meandering line with small tracks on either side) and other desert creatures.
 Scramble to the top of a dune and enjoy the view.

 If you only have a day, it's probably used up by now.
-If you're staying longer (and you should), use this guide to plan your getaway and then try these sights:
+If you're staying longer (and you should), then try these sights:

-There's More To Do at Death Valley - If You Have Time
+There's More to Do - If You Have Time

 These sights will give a brief overview of Death Valley, but there are many more things to see if you have time.

-If you have a four-wheel-drive vehicle or rent one from Farebee's Jeep Rental near Furnace Creek, you can access some of the park's more remote and unusual features such as The Racetrack with its mysteriously moving stones, along with ghost towns, charcoal kilns, and slot canyons.
+If you have a four-wheel-drive vehicle or rent one from Farabee's Jeep Rental near The Oasis at Death Valley Resort, you can access some of the park's more remote and unusual features such as The Racetrack with its mysteriously moving stones, along with ghost towns, charcoal kilns, and slot canyons.